ToniLMM/Robotica_Servicios/README.md

 To connect both systems, an affine transform is computed using 'cv2.getAffineTransform'.

 This transform allows:
-- converting robot poses from world → pixel for collision checking,
+- converting robot poses from world to pixel for collision checking,
-- converting planned pixel paths → world coordinates for navigation,
+- converting planned pixel paths to world coordinates for navigation,
 - drawing the planned route on the map.

 This transformation is essential because OMPL operates in world space, while obstacle checking is done in pixel space.